Renegade (Thin Lizzy album): Reception

 Greg Prato of AllMusic claimed that Renegade is Thin Lizzy's worst album, with "blatant pop leanings and a production too similar to British heavy metal bands of the early '80s", blaming Snowy White's incompatibility with the group, Lynott's "flat vocals" and the band's drug problems.
 Prato named "The Pressure Will Blow", "Leave This Town" and "Hollywood (Down on Your Luck)" as the album's better songs.
 David Fricke in his review for Rolling Stone stated his disappointment for Lynott's performance as singer and songwriter on the album, writing that "only the rousing chorus of "Hollywood (Down on Your Luck)" and the poignant sense of loss in "It's Getting Dangerous" hint at the sensitive yet anthemic writing and hard-rock smarts that usually separate Thin Lizzy from the lunkheads".
 On the contrary, Canadian journalist Martin Popoff praised the album for its superb production and the professional state-of-the-art sound, calling Renegade "an absolute masterpiece of deeply soulful and richly textured hard rock", whose "fullness and maturity tend to emerge only when played repeatedly".

+Renegade has been ranked the eighth best Thin Lizzy album by Mojo and Ultimate Classic Rock.
+Paul Elliott of Mojo deems it an "overlooked album", drawing attention to Wharton's keyboard work and the lighter-edged material such as the swinging "Fats" and cinematic "Mexican Blood", while Ultimate Classic Rocks Eduardo Rivadiva deems it arguably the band's most underrated album, praising its eclecticism and "meticulous songcraft".
+Rivadavia notes the metallic, jazzy and Latin-style elements of "Angel of Death", "Fats" and "Mexican Blood", respectively.
+Conversely, Classic Rock consider it Thin Lizzy's worst album, naming it "a dicey collection of downer-rock tunes heavy on Darren Wharton's prog rock keyboards, and a surprisingly apocalyptic world view from the normally optimistic Lynott."
+However, they believe the record "retains a desperate, grubby charm."

 Co-producer Chris Tsangarides said later, "When I hear the Renegade album now, I get it...
 I think it was maybe ahead of its time.
 It was just too diverse for people to accept when it was first released.
 If you listen to it you'll notice that no one song on there is like another."